Georgian wine PDO

 • Aromas: honey, dried fruit, walnut, tobacco, and orange peel

-• Palate: dense but vibrant, combining sweetness with freshness
+• Palate: dense yet lively, combining sweetness with freshness and depth

-High-quality Kardenakhi wines can develop for decades, gaining depth and complexity akin to Madeira or Tokaji.
+Well-made Kardenakhi can evolve gracefully for decades, developing complexity comparable to classic Madeira or Tokaji styles.

 Production rules

-• Grapes must be grown within the Kardenakhi microzone
+• Grapes must be sourced exclusively from the Kardenakhi microzone

-• Allowed styles: naturally sweet and fortified (strong) wines
+• Permitted styles: naturally sweet and fortified (strong) white wines

 • Minimum aging: 3 years, often extended to 5-10 years in oak or large casks